BlinkTagInc/gtfs-block-tool/README.md

 ## Setup

-GTFS Block Tool reads its configuration from a JSON file.
+Configuration is read a JSON file.
 To get started, copy `config-sample.json` to `config.json` and then add your project's configuration to `config.json`.

     cp config-sample.json config.json